Sanuki, Japan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Make sure to pick the correct kind.
-The vast majority of adapters currently available are just plug changers and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types A and B. Check that you pick the necessary type.
+Most adapters currently available are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most countries.

 Power bank for devices